-The COVID-19 pandemic continued to impact on face-to-face client meetings even though the majority of our client accounts were back to full time working in their facilities.
+The COVID-19 pandemic continued to impact on face-to-face client meetings in the first half of 2022 even though the majority of our client accounts were back to full time working in their facilities.
 We also experienced some delays in the availability of samples for analysis primarily due to the pandemic affecting the conduct of on-going clinical trials.
-Cold chain shipping availability was also a source of some sample delay as capacity was prioritised for COVID related samples and vaccines.
-Direct marketing in respect to scientific and trade conferences and exhibitions that we use to promote our services to new accounts continued to take the more virtual format but nevertheless, we succeeded to develop both new accounts and to win repeat business from our current and new customers.
+Cold chain shipping availability was also a source of some sample delay as capacity was still prioritised for COVID-19 related samples and vaccines.
+Direct marketing in respect to scientific and trade conferences and exhibitions that we use to promote our services to new accounts returned from more virtual format to physical meetings and we succeeded to develop both new accounts and to win repeat business from our current and new customers.
+Going forward we anticipate no further impact on our business based on COVID-19.